-Books by practicing therapists are frequently commended as being variously ground-breaking, a must for both beginners and seasoned therapists alike, a vital addition to one’s personal reference library etc. but with “Their Worlds, Your Words”, Debbie Waller has crafted a work that is genuinely all of these things and more besides.
+Books by practising therapists are frequently commended as being variously ground-breaking, a must for both beginners and seasoned therapists alike, a vital addition to one’s personal reference library etc. but with “Their Worlds, Your Words”, Debbie Waller has crafted a work that is genuinely all of these things and more besides.

 Produced with the undeniable authority of many year’s experience as both a practitioner and a trainer, yet without imposing any specific underpinning philosophy upon the reader or resorting to unnecessary technical jargon, it is instead written with complete clarity of thought and remains continuously accessible throughout.

-Its essential purpose, which it achieves admirably, is to demonstrate how to create powerful, effective and most importantly, personalised therapeutic scripts and session content, and in so doing it encompasses all facets of therapist / client communication, both verbal and non-verbal.
+Its essential purpose, which it achieves admirably, is to demonstrate how to create powerful, effective and most importantly, personalised therapeutic scripts and session content, and in so doing it encompasses all facets of therapist/client communication, both verbal and non-verbal.

-Liberally salted with exercises specifically designed for the reader to test for themselves the value and veracity of each segment of information, the book, although ostensibly written for new and trainee hypnotherapists, is in essence an instruction manual on how to become a more effective therapist whatever one’s level of experience.
+Liberally salted with exercises specifically designed for the reader to test for themselves the value and veracity of each segment of information, the book, although ostensibly written for new and trainee hypnotherapists is, in essence, an instruction manual on how to become a more effective therapist whatever one’s level of experience.

-Training providers should also take note, because here is a book that should most definitely be included within the required reading syllabus of every hypnotherapy training course.
+Training providers should also take note because here is a book that should most definitely be included within the required reading syllabus of every hypnotherapy training course.

 William Broom, Executive Advisor, General Hypnotherapy Standards Council & Register